tmenguy/ha-solcast-solar/README.md

 Here you can change the dampening factor value for any hour.
 Values from 0.0 - 1.0 are valid.
 Setting 0.95 will dampen each Solcast forecast data value by 5%.
 This is reflected in the sensor values and attributes and also in the Home Assistant Energy dashboard.

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png" width="200">](https://github.com/BJReplay/ha-solcast-solar/blob/v3/.github/SCREENSHOTS/dampopt.png)

+## Key Solcast concepts

+Solcast will produce a forecast of your solar PV generation for today, tomorrow, the day after (day 3), ... up to day 7.
+Each of these forecasts will be in a separate sensor (see below) and the sensor value will be the total predicted solar generation for your Solcast account for each day.
+Separate sensors contain peak solar generation power, peak solar generation time, and various forecasts of next hour, 30 minutes, etc.

+If you have multiple arrays on different roof orientations, these can be configured in Solcast as separate 'sites' with differing azimuth, tilt and generation, to a maximum of two sites for a free hobbyist account.

+Three solar PV generation estimates are produced by the Solcast integration:
+- 'central' or 50% or most likely to occur PV forecast (or the `forecast`),
+- '10%' or 1 in 10 'worst case' PV forecast assuming more cloud coverage (`forecast10`)
+- '90%' or 1 in 10 'best case' PV forecast assuming less cloud coverage (`forecast90`)

+The detail of these different forecast estimates can be found in sensor attributes, broken down by 30 minute and hourly invervals across the day.
+Separate attributes sum the different estimates for each day.

 ## Services
 These are the services for this integration: ([Configuration](#configuration))